 We spend a lot of time talking about hunting like it’s second nature on this site.
-But if you’re new to the sport, I want to share some tips that could help you jumpstart your hunting career.
+But if you’re new to this great outdoor sport, I want to share some tips that could help you jump start your hunting lifetime career.
 With hunting season coming up very soon, we’ve compiled a short list of items that you must know before getting out there.

 Start with a Hunter’s Safety Course

 Type in a search online and you’ll find a few places close to home to take one.
 Most states require certification to buy a license.
 Even if it’s not required, it’s a good idea.
 Hunter safety can save lives.
 It will make you safer for yourself and others.
 You can even take your hunter ed course online.
 You’ll learn a lot of things to start hunting just from the course.

 Simple enough.
 You’ve got to do it, otherwise you could face a multitude of fines and possible jail.
 You could be banned from hunting for an extended period of time, too.
 Just do a Google search for your state + hunting license (ie. minnesota hunting license) and you should find your state’s website to purchase online.

 Don’t ask this person to teach you.
 Just ask if you can come along.
 Don’t take a gun.
 Don’t ask to take a shot.
 Just keep your trap shut and do what he/she does.
 Once he sees that you’re respecting his ritual, he’ll let you in on some of his secrets.
 Find a farmer and see if they know anybody who hunts, they most likely will.

 Familiarize yourself with local and state laws and regulations

 Nothing will take the wind out of your hunting sails faster than making enemies with the Game Warden.
 Stay on his good side.
 Look at your state’s fish and wildlife official website and print out the state laws and regulations.

 Organized classes are helpful and may be required.
 Again, they’re a good idea regardless.
 Learn the rules of gun safety and live by them.
 And then be a dear and pass them on.